Sung-Huan/ANNOgesic/docs/source/subcommands.rst

       --best_no_tss, -bt    Excluding the sORFs which do not start with TSS to highly confidence sORF list.
 Default is False.
       --ignore_hypothetical_protein IGNORE_HYPOTHETICAL_PROTEIN, -ih IGNORE_HYPOTHETICAL_PROTEIN
-                            For ignoring hypothetical protein in genome annotation file.
+                            For ignoring hypothetical protein in the genome annotation file.
 Default is False.

 - **Output files**